 This new machine, the Analytical Engine, designed between 1833 and 1844, was the first general-purpose computer envisioned.
-It was designed so that it could be programmed to perform any calculation.
+It was designed to be programmed to perform any calculation.
 One breakthrough in Babbage's design was to feed the machine's outputs back into its inputs.
 This meant the engine could perform calculations with an arbitrary number of steps by cycling outputs back through the machine.